 Another option for people on older operating systems or with older hardware is to download the “MSVC” versions of Retroarch instead of the default MinGW version.
-MSVC2005 is designed for pre-Windows XP systems, while MSVC2010 is from Windows XP onwards, but some people have reported that it helps them even when using Windows 10 on older machines, so it’s worth a pop.
+MSVC2005 is designed for pre-Windows XP systems, while MSVC2010 is from Windows XP onward, but some people have reported that it helps them even when using Windows 10 on older machines, so it’s worth a pop.

 6. Cores Not Downloading

-So you’re trying to download the cores/emulators for all your favorite home consoles, but it’s not working.
-There’s a chance that the core updater in Retroarch isn’t linked to the place where it sources its cores.
+If you’re trying to download the cores/emulators for all your favorite home consoles and it’s not working, there’s a chance that the core updater in Retroarch isn’t linked to the place where it sources its cores.

 If this is blank, you need to manually enter the URL that you want to source your cores from.
 Go to buildbot.libretro.com/nightly/ in your web browser, then navigate to the directory on the site that corresponds to your system (/windows/x86_64/, for example).

 Eventually, you’ll reach a folder called “latest.”
 Click this to see all the cores available for your system, then copy the URL into the Retroarch config file.
 (If you want, you can actually download cores directly from here and stick them in the “cores” folder in your Retroarch directory.)